motis-project/motis/README.md

 - **geocoding**: multi-language address and stop name completion with fuzzy string matching and resolution to geo coordinates
 - **reverse geocoding**: resolving geo coordinates to the closest address
 - **tile server**: background map tiles

+MOTIS uses efficient traffic day bitsets that allows efficient loading of **full year timetables**!
+Loading one year of timetable doesn't take much more RAM than loading one month.

 Features can be turned on and off as needed.